CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ## Player

-> Repeat this section for each module that is included in either the client or server.
+A data structure to store the data of each player.
+Stores:

+- x and y coordinates
+- grid visible to the player
+- amount of gold
+- name
+- assigned letter
+- address (for the server to send messages to)

 ### Functional decomposition

 The player is composed of the following modules (other than main)

-`player_join` - joins a player into a game `player_leave - leaves a player from a game `player_move` - moves a player into a spot on grid `handleMessage` - handles a message from the server and updates the player data structure variables accordingly (will call the above methods)
+`player_join` - joins a player into a game `player_leave` - leaves a player from a game `player_move` - moves a player into a spot on grid `handleMessage` - handles a message from the server and updates the player data structure variables accordingly (will call the above methods)